Operation Royal Flush: Background

 Operation Royal Flush formed part of Operation Bodyguard, a broad strategic military deception intended to confuse the German high command as to Allied intentions during the lead-up to the Normandy landings.
 Royal Flush developed a series of political misdirections in mid-1944 to support other deceptions between June and July.
 It evolved from Operation Graffham, a political deception aimed at Sweden between February and March 1944.

 Graffham was suggested and planned by the London Controlling Section (LCS) with the aim of convincing the Swedish government that the Allies intended to invade Norway in support of Operation Fortitude North.
 During the war, Sweden maintained a neutral position and had relations with both Axis and Allied nations.
 It was therefore assumed that if Sweden believed in an imminent threat to Norway, that would be passed on to German intelligence.
-Graffham was envisioned as an extension of existing pressure the Allies were placing on Sweden to end iys neutral stance.
-By increasing that pressure, the head of the LCS, Colonel John Bevan, hoped to further convince the Germans that Sweden was preparing to join the Allieds.
+Graffham was envisioned as an extension of existing pressure the Allies were placing on Sweden to end its neutral stance.
+By increasing that pressure, the head of the LCS, Colonel John Bevan, hoped to further convince the Germans that Sweden was preparing to join the Allies.

 Royal Flush was also intended to support Operation Zeppelin, the 1944 overall deception plan for the Middle Eastern Theatre.
 Zeppelin developed threats against Greece and southern France between February and July.
 Its intention was to tie up German defensive forces in the region during the period of D-Day.